For some reason, it seems like everyone wants to use video conferencing software right now.

 Jitsi Meet is an open source project, enabling anyone to download and self-host their own video conferencing server.
 You can try it out or host your own meetings at meet.jit.si.
 The team behind Jitsi is now experimenting with scalable end-to-end encryption, but by default end-to-end encryption is enabled for meetings with only two users.
 With three or more users, the meeting is not end-to-end encrypted.
 Because it requires no signup, and users can even generate their own custom meeting IDs, it’s an effortless way to start a meeting.
 Technically it supports up to 75 meeting participants, but in our experience call quality can get choppy with far fewer.

 Whereby is simple: To host meetings, sign up and share a link with your contacts, who can join from their browser just by providing a name.
 It supports end-to-end encryption for up to four people.
-You can optionally purchase access to larger rooms, but those rely on a central Whereby server and do not support end-to-end encryption.
+You can optionally purchase access to larger rooms, which rely on a central Whereby server and do not support end-to-end encryption.
 You cannot self-host.

 FaceTime is simple and reliable, supporting end-to-end encrypted video calls for as many as 32 users.
 This is great for small and medium-sized meetings… If all participants have an Apple device.
 FaceTime is entirely proprietary, and can’t be self-hosted.

 With over two billion users, there’s a good chance you have friends on WhatsApp.
 It leverages the same encryption behind Signal, so it is also end-to-end encrypted.
 WhatsApp is owned by Facebook, and while it cannot share the content of your conversations, it still shares a fair bit of information with the company.
-For example, WhatsApp shares users’ contact lists with Facebook.
+For example, WhatsApp shares users’ contact lists with Facebook, among other things.
 If you’re comfortable with Facebook, WhatsApp is a reliable way to video chat with a group as large as eight people.
 It cannot be self-hosted.

 Wire uses an independent implementation of the Signal protocol called Proteus, with similar encryption properties to Signal, but Wire is a different beast.
 For example, it allows users to self-host, register without a phone number, and enables 12 video chat participants.
 Unlike Signal, it also allows guests to join calls.
 The price of this flexibility: Wire stores your contact list on their servers.
 At Freedom of the Press we sometimes use Wire, but the video call quality can be spotty.